sebastien-abbal/katas-exaltit/README.md

 # Welcome to Exalt-IT Test

-This is a proposal for the [Katas Node.js test](https://gitlab.com/exalt-it-dojo/katas-nodejs) was made by **[Sébastien Abbal](https://github.com/sebastien-abbal)** based on node.js language with Typescript.
+This is a proposal for the [Katas Node.js test](https://gitlab.com/exalt-it-dojo/katas-nodejs) made by **[Sébastien Abbal](https://github.com/sebastien-abbal)** based on node.js language with Typescript.

 # 🚀 Get started